AdobeDocs/experience-platform.en/help/sources/tutorials/api/collect/streaming.md

 ---
 keywords: Experience Platform;home;popular topics;cloud storage data;streaming data;streaming
 solution: Experience Platform
-title: Collect streaming data from a cloud storage through source connectors and APIs
+title: Collect streaming data through source connectors and APIs
 topic: overview
 type: Tutorial
-description: This tutorial covers the steps for retrieving streaming data from a third-party cloud storage and bringing them in to Platform through source connectors and APIs.
+description: This tutorial covers the steps for retrieving streaming data and bringing them in to Platform through source connectors and APIs.
 ---

-# Collect streaming data from a cloud storage through source connectors and APIs
+# Collect streaming data through source connectors and APIs

 [!DNL Flow Service] is used to collect and centralize customer data from various disparate sources within Adobe Experience Platform.
 The service provides a user interface and RESTful API from which all supported sources are connectable.